 When will Pokémon Trading Card Game Live be released?

 The Pokémon Company has not provided an exact release scheduled for Pokémon TCG Live, simply noting the app is coming “soon.”
 But in a November 2021 tweet, the official account confirmed a delay to 2022.

 The Pokémon Company plans a soft launch for mobile devices like Android and iPhone in Canada paired with a global open beta for PC and Mac.

 Is there a Pokémon Trading Card Game Live trailer?

 The trailer doesn’t contain many crucial details.
 We get to see a handful of presumably player-created characters like “Gene,” “Amy,” and Mitch.
 It moves on to show that players can enjoy the game on both PC and Mobile devices and promises that the game will follow the actual TCG rules.

-When is the Pokémon TCG Live Nintendo Switch release date?
+When will Pokémon TCG Live be released on Nintendo Switch?

 Pokémon TCG Live is not currently announced for Nintendo Switch.
 It likely won’t come to consoles.
 The last Pokémon TCG game to reach consoles was the 2014 3DS virtual console release of Pokémon Trading Card Game for Game Boy Color.
 As rare as it is for a new Pokémon TCG game, it’s even rarer for them to come to consoles.